 William suffers from a resentment, inherited from his father, that he actually has to work for a living.
 He sees himself as the equal of everyone and better than most.

 He has no interest in becoming popular or part of a clique, he prefers total independence.

 He believes that he can persuade anyone to do whatever he wants them to do.
-However he then commits himself to supporting them to achieve success .
+However, he then commits himself to support them to achieve success.

-His skill is that few people are aware of this continuous process of evaluation or his ever changing evaluation of the opportunities available to him.
+His skill is that few people are aware of his ever-changing evaluation of the opportunities available to him.